Difference between data protection and data security

 What is the role of data security?

-The task of data security is to protect the data that your company collects, receives, stores and forwards.
-Companies can use a range of IT tools and techniques for data security.
+The task of the Data security is to protect the data that your company collects, receives, stores and forwards.
+Companies can use a range of IT tools and techniques to Data security use.
 It also plays an important role in maintaining security and data protection compliance.

 Why is it important to know the difference between data security and data protection?

-It is important to know the difference between data security and data protection, because the difference lies in what data is protected, how this data is processed and who is responsible for protecting the data.
-Data security is about protecting data from data loss, through unauthorized access via security breaches, leaks, etc., while data privacy is about the responsible use of data with the consent of the data subject, be it an employee or a customer.
+It is important to understand the difference between Data security and data protection, because the difference lies in what data is protected, how this data is processed and who is responsible for protecting the data.
+With the Data security is about protecting data from data loss, unauthorized access via security breaches, leaks, etc., while data protection is about the responsible use of data with Consent of the data subject, be it an employee or a customer.
 Knowing the difference is the first step to adequately protecting your data.

 What is personal data?

-Personal data obviously includes key identifiers such as social security number, passport number, driver's license and date of birth, which, if known or lost, could be used for identity theft.
-However, there are many other types of data that are considered personal data, such as internal knowledge or preference factors, financial data, medical or health data, historical, social or external factors such as unique identifiers, ethnicity, sexual, demographic or physical characteristics.
-The GDPR even includes web identifiers such as IP address, cell phone number or geolocation.
+Personal data obviously includes important identifiers such as social security number, passport number, driver's license and date of birth, which if known or lost, could be used for identity theft.
+However, there are many other types of data that could be used as personal data internal knowledge or preference factors, financial data, medical or health data, etc. Health datahistorical, social or external factors such as unique identifiers, ethnicity, sexual, demographic or physical characteristics.
+The GDPR even includes web identifiers such as IP addresscell phone number or geolocations.

 Who is responsible for data security?

-In most companies, responsibility for data security lies with the IT department, which is headed by the Chief Information Officer (CIO) or IT Director.
-In more and more companies, there is also an independent department for data security, which is headed by a Chief Security Officer (CISO) or Information Security Officer.
+In most companies, the responsibility for the Data security in the IT department, which is headed by the Chief Information Officer (CIO) or IT Director.
+In more and more companies, there is also an independent department for Data securitywhich is headed by a Chief Security Officer (CISO) or Information Security Officer.